-- All lots within said plat/certified survey shall be subject to public a. easements for drainage purposes which shall be a minimum of six feet in width measured from the property line to the interior of each lot except that the easements shall be 12 feet in width on the perimeter of the plat/certified survey.
+- All lots within said plat/certified survey shall be subject to public a. easements for drainage purposes which shall be a minimum of six (6) feet in width measured from the property line to the interior of each lot except that the easements shall be twelve (12) feet in width on the perimeter of the plat/certified survey.
 For purposes of two (2) or more lots combined for a single development site, or where two (2) or more lots have a shared driveway agreement, the public easement for drainage purposes shall be a minimum of six (6) feet in width and shall be measured only from the exterior property lines of the combined lots that create a single development site, or have a shared driveway agreement, except that the easement shall be twelve (12) feet in width along the perimeter of the plat/certified survey.
 Easements shall not be required on property lines shared with greenways or public streets.
 No buildings, driveways, or retaining walls shall be placed in any easement for drainage purposes.
 Fences may be placed in the easement only if they do not impede the anticipated flow of water.
-In the event of a City of Madison Plan Commission and/or Common Council approved redivision of a previously subdivided property, the underlying public easements for drainage purposes are released and replaced by those required and created by the current approved subdivision. - b.
-The intra-block drainage easement shall be graded with the construction of each principal structure in accordance with the approved storm water drainage plan on file with the City Engineer and the Zoning Administrator, as amended in accordance with the Madison General Ordinances.
+In the event of a City of Madison Plan Commission and/or Common Council approved re-division of a previously subdivided property, the underlying public easements for drainage purposes are released and replaced by those required and created by the current approved subdivision. - b.
+The intra-block drainage easement shall be graded with the construction of each principal structure in accordance with the approved storm water drainage plan on file with the City Engineer and the Zoning Administrator, as amended in accordance with the Madison General Ordinances. - c.
+Easement widths may be reduced to match zoning district yard requirements upon approval by the City Engineer.